Anrok/mammoth/README.md

 - Adds support for `SELECT DISTINCT`.
 - Adds support for adding comments to the front of queries.
 - Make .in(...) and .notIn(...) accept read-only arrays as well.
-- Add support for materialized and not materialized CTE statements.
+- Add support for `MATERIALIZED` and `NOT MATERIALIZED` modifier on CTEs.

 ---